 When should you apply to university?

 Usually, you are able to start submitting your application in September.
 However, the dates in this month vary each year.
-For 2022 entry, it was the 7th of September 2021.
+For 2024 entry, applications can be submitted from the 5th of September 2023.
 More information about this can be found on the UCAS website.

 It is always best to make sure your application is finished early, so that you can submit it by the deadline.
 These dates are highlighted at the start of the article.
 However, you may end up missing the deadline if you are disorganised or a personal situation prevents you from filling it out in time.
 Don’t worry!
-Some courses have a later deadline, for example, this was 30th June 2022 for courses starting in 2022.
+Some courses have a later deadline.

-Universities will also still accept applications up until 29th September 2022.
+If you miss the deadline it is possible to get a place at university via ‘clearing’.
 However, this is quite different, as you won’t be able to choose courses.
-Instead, you will be entered into the ‘clearing’.
-This is the method that universities use to fill in free places they still have on their courses.
+Clearing is the method that universities use to fill in free places they still have on their courses.
 To find out more information about this, visit this page on the UCAS website about clearing.

 It is always best to submit your application by the deadline, so that you will get to join the courses that you most want to.
 University places are very competitive but luckily, you can apply to five different courses at a time!
 Check out this Think Student article to learn more.